gangdong/gangdong.github.io/_posts/2018-12-24-Blog-rouge.markdown

 thankful_eyes
 {% endhighlight %}

-Use below command to generate CSS file for the highlighting style you want.
+Use below command to generate CSS file for the syntax highlighting style you want.
 {% highlight ruby %}
 rougify style monokai.sublime > syntax_monokai.css
 {% endhighlight %}

-Copy the generated style CSS file to your site's style folder and don't forget include the stylesheet file into your head.html.
+Copy the generated style CSS file to your site's style folder and don't forget to include the stylesheet file into your head.html.

 {% highlight ruby %}
 <link href="{{site.baseurl}}/assets/css/syntax_monokai.css" rel="stylesheet"/>